How to Use an Employee Referral Program for Recruiting

 The most important factor in expecting employee referrals to continue is that you provide speedy feedback to the referring employee.
 Too often in organizations, employee referrals are sorted into the current pile of resumes and treated the same as resumes that came in across the transom.
 This is a big no-no.

 You need to treat employee referrals differently.
 They deserve special treatment, and the referring employee deserves feedback about what you have decided about hiring the referred candidate.
-They are expecting feedback so that they can update the individual they referred and because they have invested their personal recommendation in this space.
+They are expecting feedback so that they can update the individual they referred and because they have invested their personal recommendation.

-Let the employee who made a referral know if you don't currently have a suitable job opening for the referred candidate; let them know you have placed that person in your pool of candidates for future openings.
-Providing that information will satisfy the employee's need to know and will give them a message they can pass on to their referral.
+Let the employee who made a referral know if you don't currently have a suitable job opening for the referred candidate; inform them that you have placed that person in your pool of candidates for future openings.
+Providing that information will recognize the employee's extra effort and will provide a message they can pass on to their referral.

 Rewards and Recognition